List of Liberty ships (J. F–J. W): John L. McCarley

 was a boxed aircraft transport built by J. A. Jones Construction Company, Panama City.
 Her keel was laid on 10 January 1945.
 She was launched on 14 February and delivered on 27 February.
 Laid up at Mobile post-war, she was scrapped at Mobile in July 1972.

 John L. Motley

 was built by Bethlehem Fairfield Shipyard.
 Her keel was laid on 16 April 1943.
 She was launched on 18 May and delivered on 27 May.
 Built for the WSA, she was operated under the management of American Export Lines.
-Bombed, exploded and sunk in a air raid on Bari on 2 December 1943.
+Bombed, exploded and sunk in an air raid on Bari on 2 December 1943.

 John L. Stoddard

 was built by Permanente Metals Corporation.
 Her keel was laid on 27 October 1943.
 She was launched on 15 November and delivered on 23 November.
 Built for the WSA, she was operated under the management of Burns Steamship Co.
 To the United States War Department in 1946.
 Sold in 1947 to D. Inglessi Fils SA.
 Navigation de Samos, Piraeus and renamed Samos.
 Placed under the management of Frinton Shipbrokers in 1952.
 Management transferred to Pegasus Ocean Services in 1964.
 She was scrapped at Hsinkang, China in June 1967.